gbdev/gbdev.github.io/website/guides/sgb_border.md

 ## TRN

-some packets will tell the SGB to copy the contents of the screen somewhere, including the packets needed for SGB borders
+Some packets will tell the SGB to copy the contents of the screen somewhere, including the packets needed for SGB borders.

-for that to function properly, You must:
+For that to function properly, you must:

 1. set `BGP` to `$e4` and `LCDC` to `$91` (screen enabled, BG uses tiles `$8000`-`$8fff` and tilemap `$9800`, WIN and OBJ disabled, BG enabled)
 2. set `SCX` and `SCY` to `$00`
 3. the tilemap consists of `$00`, `$01`..`$13`, 12 bytes padding (offscreen), `$14`..`$27`, padding, repeat untill `$ff` (inclusive)